vladysor/SensEdu/docs/library/adc.md

 #### Notes
 {: .no_toc}
+* Normal DMA mode fills the entire buffer once and then stops, so you need to restart the ADC.
+If you want continuous buffer refills without restarts, use circular mode.
-* `SensEdu_ADC_Start()` resets the `dma_complete` flag automatically.
+* `SensEdu_ADC_Start()` resets the DMA completion flag automatically; clearing the flag manually is optional if you call `Start` immediately after handling the buffer.
-* Optimize your code to use DMA capability to perform memory transfers in the background.
-For example, start a new measurement in the middle of calculations, when the whole old dataset is not needed anymore.
+* Optimize your code to take advantage of DMA performing memory transfers in the background.
+For example, start a new measurement mid-calculation when the previous dataset is no longer needed.

 {: .WARNING}
-Always use `SENSEDU_ADC_BUFFER` macro to define arrays for ADC in DMA mode.
+Always use the `SENSEDU_ADC_BUFFER` macro to define arrays for ADC in DMA mode.
 This macro automatically handles all buffer requirements for cache coherence, regardless of the selected size.
-For details, visit the [Cache Coherence]({% link library/adc.md %}#cache-coherence) section.
+For details, see the [Cache Coherence]({% link library/adc.md %}#cache-coherence) section.

-### Read_ADC_3CH_DMA
+### ADC_3CH_DMA_Normal

-Continuously reads ADC conversions using DMA multiple selected analog pins, allowing efficient data transfer without CPU intervention.
+Continuously reads ADC conversions using DMA for multiple selected analog pins.

-1. Follow the DMA configuration from the [`Read_ADC_1CH_DMA`]({% link library/adc.md %}#read_adc_1ch_dma) example
+1. Follow the base DMA configuration from the [`ADC_1CH_DMA_Normal`]({% link library/adc.md %}#adc_1ch_dma_normal) example
-2. Expand pin array to include all desired channels.
-Update array size to match channel count
+2. Extend the pin array to include more channels.
+Update array size to match the channel count
-3. Expand the ADC DMA buffer accordingly to include data for all channels
+3. Increase the DMA buffer size accordingly
+4. Update the print function to include all channels
-4. Data is organized in a sequence, following the order defined in pin array (e.g., A0 → A1 → A2 → A0 → A1 → ...)

 ```c